saurabh-nikam/saurabh-nikam/README.md

 ### Hi there 👋

-- 🔭 I’m currently sde intern @kpit technologies ltd(https://www.kpit.com/)
+- 🔭 I’m currently sde intern @[kpit] technologies ltd(https://www.kpit.com/)

 - 🌱 I’m currently learning dsa,djnago,react,Javascript

 - ⚡ Good at: dsa,C++

-- 💬 feel free to Reach me ...
+- 💬 feel free to Reach me on twitter and linkedIn ...

 <!--
 **saurabh-nikam/saurabh-nikam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.